| | Head Injury |

 Disadvantages of regional

-1. Requirement of an operating room staff committed
+anesthesia include the following: 1.
+Requirement of an operating room staff committed

 to working with patients under regional anesthesia,